Earth Overshoot Education Programs

-Earth Overshoot educates the public, including students, environmentalists, politicians and civic organizers about ecological overshoot and the role that population plays in the health and well-being of their communities and the world at large.
+Earth Overshoot educates the public, including students, environmentalists, politicians and civic organizers about ecological overshoot and the role that unsustainable consumption and population growth play in the health and well-being of their communities and the world at large.

-Initiate a powerful discussion on the effects of population by hosting a screening of the documentary feature, 8 Billion Angels for your school, community climate organization, civic association, religious group, business group, conference and other organization.
-Engage with your audience afterward using complimentary discussion guides created and tested by Earth Overshoot.
+Initiate a powerful discussion about the effects of population by hosting an in-person or virtual screening of the documentary feature, 8 Billion Angels, for your school, environmental organization, civic organization, religious group, business, or conference.
+Engage with your audience afterward with live Q&A with the film maker or use the complimentary discussion guides created and tested by Earth Overshoot.

 What is sustainability?
 How do you truly measure it?
 What are the most feasible and effective strategies to achieve it?
 Earth Overshoot Executive Director and 8 Billion Angels Producer Terry Spahr will lead any size group in a lively open discussion that will refocus how you view our environmental emergencies and provide a guide for thriving in a new and different world.

 Publications and Media Outreach